johnphantom/Dynamic-Stateless-Computer/README.md

 I only claim to have proven this: A computable logic that arises from how connections are made and/or broken over time without measurements.
 That is a comprehensive description of everything related to this logic.
 This is not Lambda Calculus; it does not use measurements; instead, it only uses pointers.
 It is the most abstract form of computable logic that we know of.

-The models only use one command to perform logic, "alias," which allows you to create a command or rewrite an existing command to execute a string of commands.
+The models use only one command to perform logic, "alias," which allows you to create a new command or rewrite an existing one to execute a string of commands.
 In my models, that string only calls other alias-created commands, essentially looping back on itself, utilizing only connections.
 Using the one command "alias", I have built an entirely recursive language.
 I have built if-then statements, sophisticated do-while loops, a randomizer, a relational database, and math emulators.

 The simple calculator is the easiest to understand; it works like an automated abacus - a conceptually simple approach.
 If you see how it works here, then you know everything about it, just not some of the methods of using it that I have developed: